NRI PAN Card vs Normal PAN Card: Differences, Documents & Application Process

 • Cross-check all the mentioned information and the attached documents before paying the PAN card fee.

 • Once you make the payment, you will receive an acknowledgment receipt.
-It further assists you in tracking your PAN application status.
+It also helps you track the status of your PAN application.

-There are two ways by which Indian residents can apply for a PAN card in India, i.e., online and offline.
-Moving ahead, let's know about them in detail.
+There are two ways for Indian residents to apply for a PAN card: online and offline.
+Moving ahead, let's go into more detail about them.

 • Visit the official NSDL website to apply for a PAN card in India.

-• As a part of verification, mention your Aadhaar card number.
+• As part of the verification process, please mention your Aadhaar card number.

-• Carefully fill out the online PAN application form and upload the requested documents.
+• Carefully complete the online PAN application form and upload the required documents.

-• Once you cross-check all the things using any of the available online payment options, pay the PAN card fee.
+• Once you have cross-checked all the details using any of the available online payment options, pay the PAN card fee.

 • After payment confirmation, you will receive a 15-digit acknowledgment number.
 Further through it, you can easily track your application status.

-• To apply offline for the application process, Indian residents first need to download the application form from the NSDL website.
+• To apply offline, Indian residents must first download the application form from the NSDL website.

-• Then, need to fill the form with correct information and attach the requested documents.
+• Then, fill out the form with the correct information and attach the requested documents.

 • After that, along with the demand draft or cheque, dispatch the filled form and attach the documents to the specified PAN service center.
-You can get the list of your nearby PAN card centres online, as mentioned on the official website.
+You can find a list of nearby PAN card centres on the official website.

-• Within 15-20 days after application submission, you will receive your PAN card.
+• Within 15-20 days of submitting your application, you will receive your PAN card.

-What Are the Documents Required for NRI PAN and Normal PAN Card?
+Documents Required for NRI PAN Card and Normal PAN Card

-Having a PAN card by your side in India requires submitting several documents to establish your address, identity, and age for an easy application process.
-Although the documents remain the same for both Indian residents and NRIs but some of them differ.
-Moving further, let's know the documents that both parties need to submit.
+In India, having a PAN card requires submitting several documents to establish your address, identity, and age, making the application process more manageable.
+Although the documents remain the same for both Indian residents and NRIs, some of them differ.
+Moving on, let's review the documents both parties need to submit.

-Here is the list of documents required when applying for a normal PAN card:
+Here is the list of documents required when applying for a regular PAN card:

 • Identity Proof: Any of the mentioned documents